gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

   - Use the following tab names:
     - === "Windows (PowerShell)"
     - === "Linux/macOS"
+- The complete code example should include docstrings for the module, functions and classes.

 # Context
 ## Python Azure Libraries Dependencies with versions